bharatmicrosystems/gcp-terraform/dev/kubernetes/README.md

 curl http://masterlb_ip/nginx
 ```

-## Setting up lsyncd
+## Setting up unison

 Running stateful applications within multiple nodes might be an issue as they bind to a PersistentVolume.
-We are going to use lsyncd in order to sync up the volumes across nodes so that we get High Availability just in case we lose an entire data center
+We are going to use unison in order to sync up the volumes across nodes so that we get High Availability just in case we lose an entire data center

 The sync up would be from node01 -> node02 ....-> node0n -> node01